Bedfordshire: Luton

 Luton also operates a three-tier education system, though its organisation of infant, junior and high schools mirrors the traditional transfer age into secondary education of 11 years.
 However, most of Luton's high schools do not offer sixth-form education.
-Instead, this is handled by Luton Sixth Form College, though Barnfield College and Cardinal Newman Catholic School also offer a range of further education courses.
+Instead, this is handled by Luton Sixth Form College, though Barnfield College and Cardinal Newman Catholic School, Stockwood Park Academy and The Chalk Hills Academy also offer a range of further education courses.

 Higher education

 There are two universities based in the county – the University of Bedfordshire and Cranfield University.
 These institutions attract students from all over the UK and abroad, as well as from Bedfordshire.

 Landmarks

 Cardington airship sheds

 The enormous Cardington airship sheds are situated to the south of Bedford, near the villages of Cardington and Shortstown.
-They were originally built for the construction of large airships during WW1.
-Since falling out of their intended use, one has been used for many purposes including housing film sets for 'Charlie and the Chocolate Factory' and 'Batman Begins' and as a rehearsal space for Take That, with the other having been extensively refurbished and now accommodating Hybrid Air Vehicles, a British modern airship design and manufacturing company.
+They were originally built for the construction of large airships during World War I. Since falling out of their intended use, one has been used for many purposes including housing film sets for 'Charlie and the Chocolate Factory' and 'Batman Begins' and as a rehearsal space for Take That, with the other having been extensively refurbished and now accommodating Hybrid Air Vehicles, a British modern airship design and manufacturing company.